laurenpearly/IST412/README.md

 - **User.UserController.viewAssignment():** Removed because no longer needed, eliminating the message chain.
 - **NOTE:** User.UserController.viewCourses() still includes a small message chain, because objects needed to get passed from UserView to CourseView and there was no way to make it more concise.

-## IDE and Use Cases
+## IDEs and Use Case Implementations

 Lauren:
-IDE: InteliJ with version control using GitHub
+  - IDE: InteliJ with version control using GitHub
   - implemented the grade use case which allows assignments to be graded and updated for users to view and staff to edit/add